alann-h/picking-software/README.md

 ### Environment Variables

-Clone the repository and create a `.env` file in the `./backend` directory.
+Clone the repository and create a `.env.development` file in the `root` directory.
 Populate it with the following variables:

 ```env
 # Server Configuration